ahamlinman/cyti/README.md

 Development Status
 ==================

 CyTI has been on hold for quite a while.
 However, I am starting to come back to it as of December 2014.
-The current priority for the project is being able to receive a usable file list from the calculator.
-This will lead into the ability to receive files.
+At the moment, a directory listing can be retrieved and variables can be received from the calculator.
+However, only raw data is currently available.

 Basic Instructions
 ==================